Armored Core VI: Fires of Rubicon: Synopsis

-If they side with Carla, C4-621 is forced to fight Ayre when she turns against him to protect the Coral.
+If they side with Carla, C4-621 is forced to fight Ayre when she turns against them to protect the Coral.
+Rusty makes a final stand against C4-621 to defend Rubicon, and remarks at C4-621's newfound resolve before dying.
+Carla implores C4-621 to remember him.
 The Xylems impact triggers a second explosion dubbed the "Fires of Raven", and Rubicon 3 is left a dead planet.
+A pre-recorded message left by Walter thanks C4-621 for carrying his burdens and hopes they will go on to do great things.

 Siding with Ayre, C4-621 heads to disable the Xylem, aided by Rusty and the RLF.
 C4-621 kills Carla and cripples the Xylem, but abruptly loses contact with Rusty after his communications cut out.
 Soon after, Walter reemerges, having been "re-educated" by Arquebus to stop them.
-C4-621 is forced to kill Walter as the Xylem crashes, with Ayre believing Coral can co-exist with humanity.
+They battle atop the Xylem and in his final moments, Walter lowers his weapon and remarks that C4-621 has finally found a friend, before being engulfed by the crashing Xylem.
+C4-621 and Ayre escape, the latter expressing hope that Coral can co-exist with humanity and lead to a brighter future.

-In a second New Game Plus, C4-621 can accept missions from Allmind, an artificial intelligence supporting mercenary groups.
-Allmind wants to trigger Coral Release, which will spread Coral throughout the universe and create a symbiosis with humanity.
-On these missions, C4-621 is forced to kill a defecting Allmind spy within Arquebus, and then the RLF leader Thumb Dolmayan as he has come to fear Coral Release.
-After completing associated missions, Allminds saves C4-621 from capture by Arquebus, asking them for aid in triggering Coral Release.
-C4-621 assists Allmind in killing the remnants of the PCA, Balam, and Arquebus.
-Smuggled on board the Xylem, C4-621 disables the ship's engines while Allmind takes control of an Armored Core to personally kill Walter and Carla.
-Allmind then turns on C4-621 and Ayre, having chosen Iguazu as her host to take control of Coral Release.
-C4-621 and Ayre defeat Iguazu and Allmind, then trigger Coral Release.
+In a second New Game Plus, C4-621 can accept missions from ALLMIND, an artificial intelligence supporting mercenary groups.
+ALLMIND wants to trigger a "Coral Release", which will spread Coral throughout the universe and create a forced symbiosis with humanity.
+C4-621 is forced to kill a defecting ALLMIND spy within Arquebus, and then the RLF leader Thumb Dolmayan as both have come to fear Coral Release.
+ALLMIND saves C4-621 from capture by Arquebus, asking them for aid in triggering Coral Release and guaranteeing them protection.
+C4-621 assists ALLMIND in killing the remnants of the PCA, Balam, and Arquebus.
+Smuggled on board the Xylem, C4-621 disables the ship's engines while ALLMIND takes control of an Armored Core to personally kill Walter and Carla.
+ALLMIND then turns on C4-621 and Ayre, having chosen Iguazu as her host to take control of Coral Release, revealing her plan to evolve humanity by digitizing and assimilating them into a hivemind connected through Coral.
+However Iguazu, fueled by contempt for C4-621, simply wants another chance to kill them.
+C4-621 and Ayre defeat Iguazu and ALLMIND, then trigger Coral Release themselves.
 Their merged consciousness wakes up in an Armored Core unit on a distant shore, surrounded by other units.
 As they all rise, Coral can be seen dotting the stars and Ayre implores C4-621 to meet this new age together with her.